w3f/polkadot-wiki/docs/learn/learn-polkadotjs.md

 However, it also provides a simple interface for interacting with extension-compliant dApps.

+Ensure that the Polkadot-JS Extension installed is updated with the latest metadata of the chain.
+You would notice these updates under Settings > Metadata.
+Click on Update metadata and approve the update.

 #### [Polkadot-JS Phishing List](https://polkadot.js.org/phishing/)

 The phishing list website is a community-driven curation of less-than-honest operators.
 The Polkadot-JS